 - Subscriptions: The CAP charges $15 per month or $149 per year to subscribe to a daily email newsletter and access to the CAP website.

-- Foundations: The CAP receives grant funding from three foundations to support portions of editorial operation:
+- Foundations: From time to time, CAP receives grant funding from foundations to support portions of its editorial operation.
+Current funding includes:

-- The Ford Foundation: through a grant from the Africa-China Reporting Project at Wits University in Johannesburg.
+- General reporting: through a grant from the Africa-China Reporting Project at Wits University in Johannesburg (funded by the Ford Foundation).

 SUMMARY OF THE AFRICA CHINA REPORTING PROJECT GRANT: This grant is intended to support the following:

 - Underwrite the operational expenses of the CAP, including but not limited to: